jan-matejka/hscmp/README.rst

 Tool `cmp` from diffutils written haskell.

-Currently it can only print `True` or `False` as an aswer to question Does these two files differ?
+Currently it can only exit with 0 or 1 where 0 means files are equal, 1 not equal

 Build
 =====